Balaa2801/Capstone-Project-Application-Deployment-/README.md

 Docker Image Name :  build_web (ID 08fa8702cf14)
 docker image id:  08fa8702cf14 (prod)  562d5c8f88f0 (dev)

-I have written the required files to build the run like docerkfile, docker-compose.yml file, build.sh and deploy.sh.
+Forked the given repo.
+Then, I have written the required files to build the run like docerkfile, docker-compose.yml file, build.sh and deploy.sh.
 Then I have created the ec2 ubuntu instance and installed the docker and Jenkins on it.
 Once it is installed, I then configured Jenkins and successful configuration of Jenkins I have created the new pipleline project where I have configured the capstone project and given all the required information